-In a world full of busy, we have lost connection to nature.
+In a world full of busy, we have lost connection.
 We’ve become depleted and exhausted.
-We often forget we have a living, breathing planet under and around us; that nourishes and shelters us physically, emotionally and spiritually.
+We often forget we have a living, breathing planet under and around us, within us, that nourishes and shelters us physically, emotionally and spiritually.

 We are at a critical time in our evolution.
 The Earth is warming, melting, and changing, but even in her new phase, she is still here, as are we.
 As humans we are being asked how we can tend and care for her, and how that extends to caring for ourselves, our families and our communities.